Images Depict Mature Plants

 Standing Ovation Little Bluestem Plants for Sale Online

-The Standing Ovation Little Bluestem also known by its botanical name, Schizachyrium scoparium, is a fantastic grass perennial that has strong stems that can hold up to high winds and won't flop over.
-With its almost all year round interest, it provides a plethora of different colors from June through November with colors starting from greenish blue slowly to a nice fall red.
+The Standing Ovation Little Bluestem, also known by its botanical name, Schizachyrium scoparium, is a fantastic grass perennial that has strong stems that can hold up to high winds and won't flop over.
+With its almost all-year-round interest, it provides various colors from June through November, with blooms starting from greenish blue slowly to a nice fall red.

-Little Bluestem grass is a warm season grass that is native to the prairies of North America.
-This perennial tolerates the excessive heat and drought of summer well and can survive in most soil types.
+Little Bluestem grass is a warm-season grass that is native to the prairies of North America.
+This perennial tolerates summer's excessive heat and drought well and can survive in most soil types.
 Standing Ovation Little Bluestem is the perfect grass to create year-round interest in your landscape.

 |Mature Height:||3 to 4 Feet|